Shiva-gsk/SSL-admin-task/README.md

 Ok Now, Let's go through those lines step by step

-First we are defining that our nginx server to listen on port 80 i.e, http.
+First we are defining that our Nginx server to listen on port 80 i.e, http.
 We used our server name as public IP as we still not go any domain assigned.
 Then we specify our endpoints basically.

 First one is on endpoint /server1, we are forwrding the request to localhost (which is 127.0.0.1) on port 8008, where our app1 is running.